Workers' Compensation Risks for Mechanics

 Toxic Exposure

-Chemicals, gasoline additives and other chemicals can cause long-term illnesses like respiratory disease or cancer when you're exposed to them over time.
+Chemicals, gasoline additives and other substances can cause long-term illnesses like respiratory disease or cancer when you're exposed to them over time.
 Lead is another risk that causes anemia, kidney disease and other illnesses.

 What Does Workers' Compensation for Mechanics Cover?